MRLmic/LemonadeStand/README.md

 ## User Stories
 * As a user, I can add varying quantities of products to my cart.
-* As a user, I can clear my entire order with a single action.
+* As a user, I can clear my order of each product with a single action.
 * As a user, I can see the total cost of my cart updated instantly as I add or adjust items.
 * As a user, I can submit my order, enter my customer data, and receive a confirmation number.